I'll be adding more sections to this as I think of things. It's harder to say what things just make a game "click" for me, unfortunately.

 I much prefer the Super Metroid style of doing things, where you find a map station, or pick up a map, and it fills out the background of an area with limited detail, but it still tracks everything in real time.
 This is something I really hoped they’d change for Silksong but they did not.
 Fortunately, many modders felt the same way so did something about it.

 It is also one of my few critiques of GRIME, in case anyone wants to point out that I'm always saying how "perfect" that game is.
 (Which I haven't, by the way.
 I've been openly critical of many things in GRIME.)
-I dislike the Beacons system, and I'm somewhat disappointed it is coming back for the sequel.
+I dislike the Beacons system — where you have to find a stone monolith to unlock the map for an area — and I'm somewhat disappointed it is coming back for the sequel (though at least they're also tying Fast Travel to it from the start this time).

 Custom map markers/pins are one of those things that, even now, devs aren't including — or aren't including well — in their metroidvania games.